 During partial hospitalization, you attend the clinic daily but don’t require 24-hour supervision, so you can spend the night at home.
 For several hours a day, you’ll attend group therapy, individual therapy and holistic therapy.
 The aim is to help you understand why you’ve started using drugs in the first place, develop healthy coping mechanisms and prevent relapse.

-If you require intensive outpatient rehab, you’ll attend the treatment program for 10 hours per week.
+If you require intensive or general outpatient rehab, you’ll attend the treatment program for 10 hours per week.
 These hours will be highly structured, with a mix of group, individual and holistic therapy, but still afford you time to continue with work or school.

 During general outpatient treatment, you spend between one and three hours per week at the rehabilitation center.
 You’ll attend group and individual therapy sessions, overseen by a Jewish team that truly understands what you’re going through.